wez/govee2mqtt/docs/DOCKER.md

 #GOVEE_MQTT_PASSWORD=password

 # Specify the temperature scale to use, either C for Celsius
-# or F for Farenheit
+# or F for Fahrenheit
 GOVEE_TEMPERATURE_SCALE=C

 # Always use colorized output